poetic/short-stack/README.md

 Automate and maintain your Mac development environment in an easily maintainable and highly modular fashion.

-## Core Roles

-In order to build a highly modular/extensible framework, we had to choose a few core roles.
-They are as follows:

-* cask - Installs applications set in the cask variable using brew cask.
-* tmux - Installs tmux and setups up tmux.d structure.
-* vim - Installs vim & spf13 and sets up vimrc.d stucture for configuration and plugin bundles.
-* zsh - Installs oh-my-zsh and sets up zsh.d structure for oh-my-zsh plugins and configuration.

 ## .d Structure

 By tweaking the config files for tmux, vim (spf13) and zsh (oh-my-zsh) we were able to add a .d structure that allows any files dropped inside to be picked up.